jaeger-app/rest-client/README.md

                  ->get('/backups');

 ```
 ## Authentication

 Backup Pro uses HMAC-SHA authentication which is a simple key / secret paradigm to create hashed signatures.
-You can get/set your api key and secret from your individual Backup Pro installations.
+You can get/set your api key and secret, as well as the API URL endpoint, from your individual Backup Pro installations.

 ## Error Handling